istio/ztunnel/LOCAL.md

 In the example request above, the request will go from `curl -> ztunnel (15001) --HBONE--> ztunnel (15008) -> localhost:8080`.

 If you wanted the same request to not go over HBONE, you could connect to/from another unknown IP like `127.0.0.2`.

+## Configuration

+Ztunnel behaves differently for requests to workloads on the same node vs other nodes.
+This can be utilized to test different things.
+For example:

+* `LOCAL_XDS_PATH=./examples/localhost.yaml cargo run` - request to localhost will use HBONE
+* `LOCAL_XDS_PATH=./examples/localhost.yaml NODE_NAME=local cargo run` - request to localhost will use in-memory fast path